Are you sure you want to remove this item from your Recipe Box?

 Please consider subscribing to PureWow

 Is there anything better than getting together with your pals and watching a movie starring kick-ass women who make you laugh until you cry?
-We think not, which is why we think you should take this list of hysterical lady movies into account the next time you plan a girls’ night in.
+We think not, which is why you should take this list of funny lady movies into account the next time you plan a girls’ night in.

 You haven’t lived until you’ve seen Melissa McCarthy, um, in the sink of a fancy bridal shop bathroom.